ministryofjustice/security-guidance/policies/minimum-user-clearance-requirements-guide.md

 If any of the above are true SC is required.
 If none of the above are true BPSS, DBS or Enhanced Check is sufficient.

 The MoJ HQ and Executive Agencies have specific requirements for DV/DV STRAP clearance for individual systems and these should be followed if applicable.

-Please contact the Cyber Assistance Team and/or the Vetting Policy for further information.
+Please contact the Cyber Assistance Team and refer to the [Vetting Policy](https://intranet.justice.gov.uk/guidance/hr/recruitment/security-vetting/) for further information.

 ## Contact details